-The first Herbin ink, called La Perle des Encres (the jewel of inks), was soon followed by L’Encre Des Vaisseaux (the ink of ships) -- a traditional French violet has been used by student in France for many years.
+The first Herbin ink, La Perle des Encres (the jewel of inks), was created in 1700.
+It was soon followed by L’Encre Des Vaisseaux (the ink of ships) -- a traditional French violet has been used by student in France for many years.

 Fountain pen users would buy what is known as the "D" bottles.
 A classic bottle that has been around for a long time.
 The "D" stands for a French unit of measure, “la Demi Courtine”.
 Now a 40 ml bottle.